List of websites hosted by the department:

-The ATRF is the principal transport research conference in Australia and New Zealand.
+The Australasian Transport Research Forum (ATRF) is the principal transport research conference in Australia and New Zealand.
 It brings together transport researchers, policymakers, advisors and practitioners from a range of disciplines to share and build upon the latest research and thinking.

-The Green Vehicle Guide (GVG) provides information about the environmental performance of new light vehicles (up to 3.5 tonnes gross vehicle mass) sold in Australia since mid-2004.
+The Green Vehicle Guide helps you reduce your impact on the environment by providing information on the environmental performance of light vehicles sold in Australia.

-The Infrastructure Investment Programme is the Australian Government's policy for improved planning and accelerated development of Australia's land transport infrastructure.
-It will revolutionise the planning and funding of Australia's national roads, railways and inter-modal terminals by taking a long-term, strategic approach to future needs.
+The Infrastructure Investment Program is the Australian Government's policy for improved planning and accelerated development of Australia's land transport infrastructure.

-On 30 March 2014, the Prime Minister of Australia, the Hon Tony Abbott MP, established the Joint Agency Coordination Centre (JACC) to coordinate the Australian Government's support for the search into missing flight MH370.
-The JACC is the coordination point for whole-of-Australian Government information, messaging and stakeholder engagement, including keeping the families of those onboard and the general public informed of the progress of the search.
+The JACC is the coordination point for whole-of-Australian Government information, messaging and stakeholder engagement, including keeping the families of those onboard and the general public informed of the progress of the search for MH370.

 The National Infrastructure Construction Schedule (NICS) establishes the first-ever national government infrastructure project pipeline.
 Its implementation is a collaborative effort between the Commonwealth, state and territory governments and local government.

 Regional Development Australia (RDA) is an Australian Government initiative that brings together all levels of government to enhance the development of Australia's regions.
 A national network of RDA committees has been established to achieve this objective.

 Provides information about the Registered Automotive Workshop Scheme